-People generally shy away from handmade gifts as they think they’ll look ‘cheap’ but here are a few ideas that are easy enough ideas and won’t hurt your bank account as well as making you look like you should open your own Etsy shop.
+People generally shy away from handmade gifts as they think they’ll look ‘cheap’!
+But what exactly is cheap?
+Fostering someone’s creativity by giving them sites where they could access different free quilting pattern is not cheap, and neither is a handmade gift like a card!
+It is just our definition of the word that matters!
+Nonetheless, here are a few ideas that are easy enough ideas and won’t hurt your bank account as well as making you look like you should open your own Etsy shop.

 One way to your loved one’s heart would be through their stomach and I’ve never met a person that’s turned their nose up at a food gift yet so here are a few that you can try yourself.

 One of the simplest baked good is the cupcake or muffin.
 You can tailor this simple recipe to personalise your basket, and by putting them into a nice little wicker basket and personalising the gift tag, you’ll be on to a winner with this classic.

 - 110 g plain flour

 Creaming all of the ingredients together and putting them into a muffin tin, baking for around 18 minutes on 180 C – you have your basic version of your gift that you can personalise.